1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Can react vigorously, exothermic reaction with water releases corrosive hydrogen fluoride and toxic uranyl fluoride.
 This compound will attack some plastics, rubbers, and coatings.
 These materials should not be used to contain uranium tetrafluoride.

 Conditions to avoid: Highly corrosive, may ignite combustible materials such as paper, wood, and oil.
-Container may explode in heat or fire.
+The container may explode in heat or fire.

 Incompatibilities